google/mesop/docs/guides/static-assets.md

 ```

 Tailwind is able to extract the CSS properties from your Mesop main.py file.
 This does
 not work for all cases.
-If you have dynamic properties, then you may need to maintain
+If you are dynamically generating CSS properties using string concatenation/formatting, then Tailwind may not be able to determine which properties
-a safelist as well.
+to include.
+In that case, you may need to manually add these classes to the safelist.

 ```js title="tailwind.config.js"
 /** @type {import('tailwindcss').Config} */